Your hosts are TONY SCHIAVONE, MIKE TENAY, and LARRY

 Well, because it's time for HACKSAW JIM DUGGAN (with 2x4 and

 flag) v.
-RICK FULLER (no music, no entrance) - and if you don't
+RICK FULLER (no music, no entrance) - and if you don't see a

 connection, you just haven't been watching Nitro long enough.

-Duggan's best offensive move in this match is to get out of the
+Duggan's best offensive move in this match is to get out of the way of a

 second rope splash by Fuller.
-Finisher is Duggan's choice for
+Finisher is Duggan's choice for THIS

 year's Worst Move of the Year - the Old Glory kneedrop.
 (1:49) I